Summer HERE. The World AWAY.

 Requesting a Leave of Absence during The Arch Summer Term

 Students can request a leave of absence during their summer semester on-campus.
 A Leave of Absence (LOA) request requires schedule a meeting with their class dean and filling out the form in the Office for Student Success.
+Student will also need to complete the readmission form upon return from their leave.

 - If a student takes a LOA prior to the 2nd week of the summer term, the student will be inactive and eligible to reapply for the subsequent semester by the published deadlines.